foundry-rs/book/src/tutorials/testing-on-a-forked-network.md

 ### Introduction

 By combining [Anvil][anvil] and [Cast][cast], you can fork and test by interacting with contracts on a real network.
 The goal of this tutorial is to show you how to transfer Dai tokens from someone who holds Dai to an account created by Anvil.

+ℹ️ **Alternative Cheatcode Approach**

+> Note that it is now possible to create, select, and manage multiple forks inside your Solidity test code with [`forking cheatcodes`](../cheatcodes/forking.md).
+More info [here](../forge/fork-testing.md) on the trade-offs between approaches.

 ### Set Up